olareoun/evernote-sample-app/RubyQSG.md

 <script src="https://gist.github.com/3996916.js?file=en_auth.rb"></script>

-When the user is sent back to our callback URL, we verify that the `oauth_verifier` parameter is set before adding it to our session and sending the user to `/accesstoken` If `oauth_verifier` isn't part of the query string sent to our callback URL, an error is displayed.
+When the user is sent back to our callback URL, we verify that either:

+1. The `oauth_verifier` parameter is set in the URL.
+2. The `request_token` value is already present in the `session`.

+If one of these two conditions is true, we include the `oauth_verifier` parameter in our `session`.
+If neither of these conditions is true, the user is shown an error.

 Next, we extract the access token (used to make API calls) from the and add it to `session`.
 If it's not there, an error is displayed.
 If it is, we send the user to the `/list` route we defined earlier.
 Assuming everything worked as advertised, the user will see their username, number of notes in their account and the name of each notebook in their account.